laravel/docs/quick.md

 - Memcached
 - Beanstalk

-Don't worry, even though "virtualized" sounds complicated, it's painless.
-VirtualBox and Vagrant, which are Homestead's two dependencies, both include simple, graphical installers for all popular operating systems.
+Both Homestead's dependencies, VirtualBox and Vagrant, include simple, graphical installers for all popular operating systems.
 Check out the [Homestead documentation](/docs/homestead) to get started.

 <a name="routing"></a>
 ## Routing